ohasis/eng100dr-planetflip/Team-Contract.md

 ## Participation
 - Be open to new ideas and new approaches.
-- Give everyone the opportunity to participate during team meetings.
+- Allow everyone to participate in team meetings.
 - Let the team know in advance if a team member is unable to make it to a meeting or has trouble meeting a deadline.

 ## Deadlines